DavidRambo/dnr-hugo/content/portfolio/resume.md

 ## Work Experience
 * Postdoctoral Associate in Media Theory, Program in Literature, Duke University --- September 2020 to August 2023
+  * Assisted department chair with research and writing projects.
+  * Designed and taught two seminars: one graduate and one undergraduate.

 * Researcher --- Jury-X, Chapel Hill, NC --- Nov.
 2019 to Mar.
 2020
   * Investigated and assessed suitability of potential jurors for client attorneys in real time using online databases and social media.